vidyar/shippabledocs1/sources/start.rst

 * committer info

 **Artifact archive** :
-Upon complettion of the build, build artifacts automatically archiveed for each run.
+Upon completion of the build, build artifacts automatically archived for each run.
 This is available to download as a .tar file from the build page.
-All files in ./shippable folder at the root of the project is automatically archived
+All files in ./shippable folder at the root of the project is automatically archived.

 **Test cases** :
 Test run output is streamed to console log at realtime.
 If you would like to use Shippable parser to parse test output and provide a graphical representation, export a JUNIT xml of your test output to ./shippable/testresults folder.
-After the build completes, our build engine will automatically parse it and results appear on the test tab
+After the build completes, our build engine will automatically parse it and results appear on the test tab.

 **Code Coverage** :
 Just having tests executing but not really knowing what percentage of your code is actually being tested is like "Flying a plane without GPS".
-A variety of coverage tools like opencover etc. provide a way to measure coverage of your tests.
-Output of these tools can be exported to ./shippable/codecoverage and our build engine will automatically parse it and results appear on the coverga tab
+A variety of coverage tools like opencover, cobertura etc. provide a way to measure coverage of your tests.
+Output of these tools can be exported to ./shippable/codecoverage and our build engine will automatically parse it and results appear on the coverga tab.